 The Easy English Times allows learners to develop a more complex awareness of current events without being too difficult to understand.

 This issue contained student contributions coming from various California communities like Fairfield, Vallejo, Santa Cruz, Santa Rosa, San Diego, and Calistoga, as well as from cities in Ohio.
-Michigan, and Illinois.
+Michigan, and Illinois and show why reading with the family is so important for the development of literacy in general.

 Editing and publishing The Easy English Times is really a labor of love, says Betty Malmgren.
 She and St. Helena-based editor Lorraine Ruston do all the work themselves.

-They write articles, and they are packaging and mailing the newspaper issues as well, but Malmgren says that the fact that now students are given a voice, is probably the most rewarding aspect of doing this work.
+They write articles, sometimes together with students, and they are packaging and mailing the newspaper issues as well, but Malmgren says that the fact that now students are given a voice, is probably the most rewarding aspect of doing this work.